Admissions FAQ's

 Prerequisite FAQ

-Do I need to complete all of my prerequisites before applying in AADSAS?
+Do I need to finish all of my prerequisite courses before submitting my AADSAS application?

 • No. You do not need to have all of your prerequisites completed before applying.